exercism/cobol/docs/INSTALLATION.md

 ## GnuCobol

 GnuCOBOL is the Free Software Foundation's Free and Open Source COBOL Compiler.
-It transpiles COBOL into a C program before using Gcc to compile that into an executable.
+It transpiles COBOL into a C program before using GCC to compile that into an executable.
 Instructions for installation can be found [here][GnuCOBOL].

 ## IBM Cobol